-- 30.13 Where the term "requires" is used in this agreement, this denotes a requirement set down in law. - 30.14 Where "should" is used, this denotes that there is a national agreement to that effect. - 30.15 The agreements contained in this part of the handbook should be taken as policy by NHS employers.
-Any advice on best practice should be taken as being recommended by the NHS Staff Council. - 30.16 Where it is recommended that employers and local staff representatives agree arrangements, any advice on best practice is there for guidance.
+- 30.8 Where "should" is used, this denotes that there is a national agreement to that effect. - 30.9 The agreements contained in this Part of the Handbook should be taken as policy by NHS employers.
+Any advice on best practice should be taken as being recommended by the NHS Staff Council. - 30.10 Where it is recommended that employers and local staff representatives agree arrangements, any advice on best practice is there for guidance.